How admins get support for Microsoft Intune

 For billing, licensing, and account issues, select Billing and product info.

 For all other Intune issues, select Mobile device management.

 You might have to choose more at the bottom of the list to see all of the categories.

 Follow the instructions to open your request.

-Follow this procedure if your support page looks like this:
+Follow this procedure if your support page in the Office 365 admin center looks like this: